-This network tariff is not eligible to be used in conjunction with import or feed-in-tariffs.
+This network tariff may not be used in conjunction with any other network tariff, however is eligible to be used in conjunction with import or feed-in-tariffs.

-A Type 6 meter is the minimum required for installations on this network tariff and must have the ability to control energy flows.
+A remote read interval meter is the minimum required for installations on this network tariff.